-The Planning Authority receives many enquiries about trees, most of which are the responsibility of others.
-Please examine the questions below in order to direct your query to the most appropriate service/organisation.
+The Planning Authority receives many enquiries about trees, most of which are the responsibility of other services or organisations.
+Please examine the questions below in order to direct your query to the most appropriate service or organisation.
 Further useful contacts are also provided.

 Warwickshire County Council is responsible for maintaining all trees on the public highways (roads, pavements, verges).

 A Housing Association, as the owners of the tree, may be responsible for maintenance.
-Please contact them directly with your request or concerns about trees on housing association land.
-You or the housing association would only require consent to work on a tree from the Council if the tree is the subject of a Tree Preservation Order or if it is located within a Conservation Area.
+Please contact the association directly with your request or concerns about trees on Housing Association land.
+You or the Housing Association would only require consent to work on a tree from the council if the tree is the subject of a Tree Preservation Order or if it is located within a conservation area.

-Street Scene is responsible for the maintenance of parks and open spaces within the District
+The Streetscene team is responsible for the maintenance of parks and open spaces within the district.

-If the tree is obstructing a pavement or highway, please contact Warwickshire County Council Roads and Travel on Tel.
-01926 412515 Email: firstname.lastname@example.org or complete an on-line form to report a dangerous tree.
+If the tree is obstructing a pavement or highway, please contact Warwickshire County Council.

-If the tree is obstructing a rural footpath/public right of way, please contact Warwickshire County Council Rights of Way on Tel.
-01926 412824 Email: email@example.com
+If the tree is obstructing a rural footpath or public right of way, please contact Warwickshire County Council.

 In some instances it is very difficult to track down the owner of the tree on private land.
-The Land Registry (Gloucester Office) holds information on ownership of property in the District.
-Tel.
-01452 511111 or complete and online contact form.
+The Land Registry (Gloucester Office) holds information on ownership of property in the district.
+Telephone: 01452 511111 or make contact via the Land Registry website.

 If the land is not registered then please seek legal advice.